jcazevedo/jcazevedo.net/posts/_posts/2017-07-21-tracking-postgresql-execution-statistics-on-amazon-rds.md

 ---
 layout: post
-title: "Tracking PostgreSQL Execution Statistics on Amazon RDS"
 date: "Fri Jul 21 02:20:15 WEST 2017"
 ---

+# Tracking PostgreSQL Execution Statistics on Amazon RDS

 I've recently been working with [PostgreSQL][postgresql] on [Amazon RDS][rds] and found out about the [`pg_stat_statements`][pgstatstatements] module, which allows tracking